Special notice to remove director template

 • where one or more shareholders wish to remove a director

-• where the Articles of Association do not include a simpler process for the removal
+• where the Articles of Association do not include a simpler removal process

 • as special notice pursuant to the Companies Act 2006 to remove a director